 9. QUESTION: May you ask a dev why you are not creating one legacy block within the old chain, cut the data before and therefore you could simply go with the old chains legacy block as a starting point?
 I don't see the reason for a second chain tbh.
 Technically it's not difficult.

-Supernode users then upgrade from NIS to Catapult before a specific block height/date or forfeit the centrally issued supernode reward.
+Supernode users then upgrade from NIS to SYMBOL before a specific block height/date or forfeit the centrally issued supernode reward.
 Providing this economic incentive is enough to get an upgrade of 51+% of supernodes (it has to date with NIS upgrades) the majority can then blacklist network communications with the old NIS supernodes.

 This method of providing a NIS network/API proxy through SYMBOL means you don’t need to worry about upgrading the entire eco-system as old wallets and applications would continue to work through the Proxy layer handled by the SYMBOL daemon.